AdobeDocs/experience-manager-65.ko-KR/help/forms/using/using-barcoded-forms-service.md

  // Create a Docmanager Document object for
  // the tiff file containing barcode
- // Please see Docmanager Document javadoc for
+ // See Docmanager Document javadoc for
  // more details
  Document inputDoc = new Document(documentPath);

  // Invoke decode operation of barcoded forms service
  // Second parameter is set to true to decode PDF417 barcode symbology
- // Please see javadoc for details of parameters
+ // See javadoc for details of parameters

  org.w3c.dom.Document result = bcfService.decode(inputDoc, // Input Document Object
                                                     true,